Who is our Metropolitan?

 During

-services, the deacon is usually vested in a stichárion
+services, the Deacon is usually vested in a stichárion

 with an orárion that hangs over the left shoulder; with